 The DfE Guidance 2021 states that Relationships and Health Education are compulsory in all primary schools.
 Sex education is not compulsory in primary schools and schools are to determine the content of sex education in their setting.
 At St. Mary’s, we believe children should understand the facts about human reproduction before they leave primary school.
 Our PSHE and Science curriculum ensure this is covered in an age appropriate and sensitive manner.

-The School’s programme of health education helps prepare children for their personal, social and family responsibilities of which sex education is an important part.
-During the last years in school, girls and boys undergo a series of lessons which involve the participation of our School nurse and parents are always welcome to discuss the content of these lessons with the Headteacher.
+The school’s programme of health education helps prepare children for their personal, social and family responsibilities, of which sex education is an important part.
+During the last years in school, girls and boys undergo a series of lessons, the content of which parents will be informed about and are welcome to discuss with the Class or Head Teacher.
 Arrangements can be made for those children whose parents wish to withdraw them from these classes.
+Please refer to our PSHE Policy for further details.